Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- Phoenix has combined with its opponent to score more than 227.5 points in 41 of 82 games this season.
+- Phoenix has combined with its opponents to score more than 228.5 points in 38 of 82 games this season.

-- Phoenix has had an average of 225.2 points scored in its games so far this season, 2.3 points fewer than this game's over/under.
+- Phoenix has a 225.2-point average over/under in its outings this season, 3.3 fewer points than this game's total.

-- The Suns have come away with eight wins in the 28 contests they have been listed as the underdogs in this season.
+- The Suns have won in eight, or 28.6%, of the 28 contests they have been named as odds-on underdogs in this year.

-- This season, Phoenix has won four of its 15 games, or 26.7%, when it is the underdog by at least +135 on the moneyline.
+- Phoenix has a record of 4-8, a 33.3% win rate, when it is set as the underdog by +150 or more by sportsbooks this season.

-- Phoenix has an implied victory probability of 42.6% according to the moneyline set for this matchup.
+- Phoenix has an implied victory probability of 40% according to the moneyline set by oddsmakers for this matchup.

 Suns vs. Nuggets Over/Under Stats (Regular Season)